-Atlanta Runaway Trailer Accident Lawyer
+Atlanta Runaway Trailer Accident Lawyers

 Large commercial trucks, whether they are called tractor trailers, semi trucks, big rigs, or 18-wheelers, are a class of vehicle all to themselves.
 At a maximum of 80,000 pounds, they are the biggest and heaviest vehicles that regularly travel our roads and can only do so while obeying certain state and federal regulations.
 Their operation is more complicated than everyday passenger cars and requires a commercial driver's license (CDL).
 These road giants, unfortunately, also have the ability to cause complete destruction and devastation in the case of a crash.
-One of the common types of large truck accidents, especially in uneven terrain, is a runaway trailer accident.
+One of the common types of large truck wrecks, especially in uneven terrain, is a runaway trailer accident.

 A truck crash is considered a runaway trailer accident under two conditions, both of which typically involve inconsistent speed or momentum.
 A runaway trailer occurs when the speed of the trailer does not match the speed of the truck.
 This usually results in the truck veering out of control, or, in some cases, the out of control trailer detaching from the truck.
 There is no stopping a detached, out of control trailer.
 The results of such a crash can be deadly and involve multiple vehicles.